Store and retrieve reports on Skore Hub#

 Retrieving a report on Skore Hub is similar to retrieving a report in local mode.

-To see the normal DataFrame table instead of the widget (e.g. in scripts or when you prefer the table), wrap the summary in pandas.DataFrame:
+To work with the underlying table (e.g. in scripts or when you prefer a pandas.DataFrame), use the frame() method:

-key date learner ml_task report_type dataset rmse log_loss roc_auc fit_time predict_time rmse_mean log_loss_mean roc_auc_mean fit_time_mean predict_time_mean
+key date learner report_type dataset log_loss roc_auc fit_time predict_time

 id